deriv-com/deriv-app/packages/components/stories/static-url/README.md

 # StaticUrl component
-Use this component to generate a link to static site 'deriv.com'.
+Use this component to generate a link to 'deriv.com'.
 We need 'PlatformContext' provider's value from the application state.

 #### Supported events: